A GENERAL GUIDE to HUNTING with

 Do not attempt to jump if there is a hound anywhere near a jump.
 Give hunt staff priority and let them move off before attempting to jump.
 If you know your horse is a poor jumper or you are not confident let others go first.
 Do not cut across the path of another rider preparing to jump.
 If you break a fence, please advise a member of the hunt staff or road crew in order that a repair can be arrange before the next meet.

 Do I have to jump?

 Whilst we try to put in as much jumping as possible, for those who wish to jump, a lot will depend on the area being hunted and the ground conditions.
 There is nearly always a way around a jump and a number of people do not jump at all.
 If you chose not to jump PLEASE follow the non jumping riders so as to avoid crossing the line of the quarry and interfering with Hounds doing their job.

 At the end of the day CBH offer refreshments so please feel free to join us for tea, juice and cake, all of which are complementary, however donations are gratefully received.

-You have perhaps just negotiated your first day's hunting, met new people, watched the hounds work and shared a great adventure with your equine friend.
-Hopefully you will also have enjoyed the very best of the CBH hospitality, tea and cake, and now its time to go home for a well deserved rest.
+Hopefully you will have enjoyed your day, experienced the CBH tea and cake, and now its time to go home for a well deserved rest.

 FINALLY, please leave the yard clean, including picking up any presents your horse may have left behind.